publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch68/schI/m__us_usc_t22_s5902.md

     (a) __In general__

-        Notwithstanding any other provision of law, the President is authorized, in accordance with this chapter, to establish and conduct programs described in subsection (b) of this section to assist the demilitarization of the independent states of the former Soviet Union.
+        Notwithstanding any other provision of law, the President is authorized, in accordance with this chapter, to establish and conduct programs described in subsection (b) to assist the demilitarization of the independent states of the former Soviet Union.

     (b) __Types of programs__

-    The programs referred to in subsection (a) of this section are limited to—
+    The programs referred to in subsection (a) are limited to—

         (1) transporting, storing, safeguarding, and destroying nuclear, chemical, and other weapons of the independent states of the former Soviet Union, as described in section 212(b) of the Soviet Nuclear Threat Reduction Act of 1991 (title II of [Public Law 102–228][/us/pl/102/228]);